dimaaac/Basic-Neural-Network/README.md

+# BNN
-# A Basic Neural Network
+A Basic neural network
 ## Overview

 This repository contains a basic implementation of a neural network in C. The neural network is a feedforward network with a single hidden layer using a sigmoid activation function.
 This example is intended for educational purposes and serves as a minimal illustration of a neural network structure.